-Applicants 60 years of age & older or disabled will be given priority service.
-All other eligible households will be assisted as funds permit.
+Applicants 60 years of age & older or disabled individuals will be given priority service.
+All other eligible households will be assisted as funding permits.

 Emergency Housing Assistance

-The program’s primary focus is keeping families safe and in secure housing.
+Emergency Housing Assistance is a one-time payment to a landlord or mortgage company to keep families safe and in secure housing.
 Assistance is always made to the landlord or mortgage facility and in some cases utility companies.
-This assistance is a one time payment to the vendor and payment is based on the family’s need and their ability to remain self sufficient.
+Payment is based on the family’s need and their ability to remain self- sufficient.
 The family’s income cannot exceed the current HUD income guidelines and the family must have sufficient income to maintain their housing.
 A family can only receive service in this category once in a three year period of time.

 Priority is given to assist those that are: